WeiZHANG-mg/WeiZHANG-mg.github.io/index.md

 Lin, J., Gao, Y., **Zhang, W.**, Wei, L., Xie, Y., & Zhang, J. (2020).
 Improving Pronunciation Erroneous Tendency Detection with Multi-Model Soft Targets.
 Journal of Signal Processing Systems, 1–11.

+**Zhang, W.** and Clayards, M. and Wagner, M., The interaction of focus and phrasing in Mandarin and in English.
+(In revision)

 ### Conference Proceedings